West Buckland Performance Programmes

 - Senior Programme (Ages 14+)

 Players are coached by Chris Gill, a county coach and Head Coach at Tarka Tennis.
-He is assisted by Rachel Thompson, PE teacher at West Buckland.
+He is assisted by Rachel Thompson, Head of Tennis and games teacher at West Buckland.

 What do the programmes provide?

-Players are coached in a group setting, utilising the first class facilities of the sport complex at West Buckland, centred on the Jonathan Edwards Sports Centre.
+Players are coached in a group setting, utilising the first class indoor and outdoor (with floodlights) facilities of the sport complex at West Buckland, centred on the Jonathan Edwards Sports Centre.

 The aim of these programmes is to nurture and motivate players.
-The programmes provide an opportunity for keen players to focus on tennis in a supportive and specialist environment.
+The programmes provide an opportunity for for new and for more experienced players to focus on tennis in a supportive and specialist environment.

 Key aspects of the programme include: